jamesonBradfield/gdunit.nvim/README.md

 # gdunit4.nvim

 A Neovim plugin for integrating GdUnit4 (Godot testing framework) with Neovim.
 Run, debug, and generate tests for your Godot projects without leaving your editor!
+# WARNING (this is only tested on my machine arch linux and nvim v0.10.4)

 ## Features